lvshq/Select-Tickets-Seats-Web-Page/README.md

 # Select-Tickets-Seats-Web-Page

+This is part of the front-end of the project of course SE305-System Analysis and Design.

-A Web Page on which user can select movie tickets and can interact with back-end server.
+This is a Web Page on which user can select movie tickets.
+It can interact with back-end server, namely get information from server and post information to server.